NVIDIA/NeMo/README.rst

   export mcore_commit=fbb375d4b5e88ce52f5f7125053068caff47f93f
   export nv_pytorch_tag=24.02-py3

 When using a released version of NeMo, please refer to the `Software Component Versions <https://docs.nvidia.com/nemo-framework/user-guide/latest/softwarecomponentversions.html>`_ for the correct versions.

 PyTorch Container
 ~~~~~~~~~~~~~~~~~

 We recommended that you start with a base NVIDIA PyTorch container: nvcr.io/nvidia/pytorch:24.02-py3.

-If starting with a base NVIDIA PyTorch container, you must first launch the container.
+If starting with a base NVIDIA PyTorch container, you must first launch the container:

 .. code-block:: bash